-All around the exterior, the opera house is a labyrinth of stairways, gently curving ramps and small pathways that spiral down into a plaza with a reflecting pool.
-Visitors can enter the main opera hall from the stairs or take the ramps past the smaller of the two “boulders,” which houses a smaller performance area.
+All around the exterior, the opera house is a labyrinth of stairways, gently curving ramps, and small pathways that spiral down into a plaza with a reflecting pool.
+Visitors can enter the main opera hall from the stairs or take the ramps past the smaller two “boulders,” which house a smaller performance area.

 Latest Acoustic Technology Under a Starry Sky

 The feeling of motion and energy continues from the outside into the building’s huge curved main lobby.
 Balconies hug the outside of the performance hall, and the expansive windows provide light and spaciousness in the day and stunning views of the city skyline at night.